 This document analyzes proposed management measures that would apply to the Pacific Coast Groundfish Trawl Catch Share Program participants while operating in the non-tribal whiting fishery.
 The measures under consideration are: adjustment to the primary whiting season start date for all non-tribal sectors of the whiting fishery, removal of the MS catcher vessel (MSCV) processor obligation deadline, an increase or removal of the MS processor cap of 45 percent, and the ability to act as a CP and a MS in the same year through permit transfer.
 The draft analyses and its appendices are provided for public review and consideration of further Council action.
-Please note that the salmon impact analyses contained within the main document and the Appendix A and B are preliminary and the modeling methods used are similar to those used under the 2017 Biological Opinion - Reinitiation of Section 7 Consultation Regarding the Pacific Fisheries Management Council's Groundfish Fishery Management Plan.
+A salmon impact analyses is contained within the main document and Appendices A through C; the modeling methods used are similar to those used under the 2017 Biological Opinion - Reinitiation of Section 7 Consultation Regarding the Pacific Fisheries Management Council's Groundfish Fishery Management Plan.